Learning Disentangled Semantic Spaces of Explanations via Invertible Neural Networks: Experiments

 We then quantitatively evaluate the localisation of interpolation.
 We randomly select 200 sentence pairs from the dataset holding the same role-content and report the ratio of intermediate sentences with the same role-content as inputs.
 As illustrated in Figure \ref{fig:interpolate_ratio}, the intermediate sentences from the supervised INN can better hold the same role-content as inputs, especially for \textit{predicate} which usually has a lower effect on distributional sentence semantics \cite{zhang2022}, indicating that our supervision can lead to better latent space separability and generation control.

 \paragraph{Interpolation smoothness.} Moreover, we quantitatively evaluate the latent space geometry via interpolation smoothness metrics (IS, \citet{Zhang2024ImprovingSC}), which calculates the ratio between the ideal semantic distance (i.e., the aligned semantic distance between source and target sentences) and the actual semantic distance (i.e., the sum of semantic distance between adjacent sentences during interpolation).
 A higher ratio indicates that the actual path aligns better with the ideal path, suggesting better semantic-geometric properties.
-The metric is defined as: $\text{IS} = \mathbb{E}_{(s_0, ..., s_T) \sim P} \frac{\delta(\text{align}(s_0, s_T))}{\sum^T_{t=0} \delta(\text{align}(s_t, s_{t+0.1}))}$ where $s_0, ..., s_T$ is the sequence of sentences during interpolation, $\delta$ and $\text{align}$ are sentence similarity and alignment functions, respectively, which are performed via Word Mover’s Distance \cite{zhao-etal-2019-moverscore}.
+The metric is defined as:

+where $s_0, ..., s_T$ is the sequence of sentences during interpolation, $\delta$ and $\text{align}$ are sentence similarity and alignment functions, respectively, which are performed via Word Mover’s Distance \cite{zhao-etal-2019-moverscore}.
 We choose the standard language VAE baselines (i.e., the prior is the std.
 Gaussian distribution).
 Their implementation details are provided in Appendix \ref{sec:train_detail}.
 We randomly sample 200 sentence pairs and report the IS metric.
 As illustrated in Table \ref{tab:interpolation_smoothness}, our model can deliver smoother interpolations comparatively to the baselines, indicating semantic disentanglement can lead to better latent space geometry.